APPENDIX O

 The only earlier records located of Frederic Swanson

-- At the time of the 1841 census, aged 15, he may have been living with his mother Elizabeth Swanson and his sister Elizabeth Swanson, aged 13 at Seymour Street, Somers Town, St Pancras.
-The head of the household appears to be Miguel Del Rago, aged 60 and "born in foreign parts" his occupation is unclear, as is his relationship to Elizabeth and Frederick.
+• At the time of the 1841 census, aged 15, he may have been living with his mother Elizabeth Swanson and his sister Elizabeth Swanson, aged 13 at Seymour Street, Somers Town, St Pancras.
+The head of the household appears to be Miguel Del Rago, aged 60 and "born in foreign parts" his occupation is unclear, possibly canon, as is his relationship to Elizabeth and Frederick.
 Was this Miguel del Riego (lordbyron.org)?
+Was Elizabeth his housekeeper?
 His death certificate in 1846 suggests that he was a canon of Ovcida, Spain

-- At the time of the 1851 census when, aged 24 and unmarried he is living at 5 Park Row, Charlton and working as an organist at Blackheath Church.
-Interestingly the census notes that he too was blind.
+• At the time of the 1851 census when, aged 24 and unmarried he is living at 5 Park Row, Charlton and working as an organist at Blackheath Church.
+The census notes that he was blind.
 At the time he was living with housekeeper, Mary J Hampton, aged 39 and general servant, Elizabeth Smith, aged 15.

 Various newspaper reports in the press suggest that Frederick, Annie an her daughters toured regional theatres performing as a family ensemble, for example: